davidherdu/prices-api-rest/Readme.md

 ## 🚀 How to execute the application

-Go to the project root directory and execute the following command to compile, test, package and install the different artifacts in your local maven repository.
+Go to the project root directory and execute the following command to compile, test, package and install the artifact in your local maven repository.

 ```shell
 mvn clean install
 ```

-After creating all artifacts you can run the project with the following command:
+After creating the artifact you can run the project with the following command:

 ```shell
 mvn spring-boot:run